Praise the slightest improvement and praise every improvement, be hearty in your approbation and lavish in your praise

 Common Questions

 Question: Doesn’t this feel like you’re just handing out participation trophies?
-Isn’t it insincere?

 Question: What if there’s genuinely nothing to praise?

 Answer: I’d challenge that.
 You might be looking for the wrong thing.
-Shift your focus from the end result to the *effort* or the *process*.
+Shift your focus from the end result to the effort or the process.
 Maybe the result was a disaster, but the person stayed late to try and fix it.
 Praise the dedication.
 Maybe they tried a new method that failed.
 Praise the willingness to innovate.
-There is almost always a behavior, however small, you can reinforce.
+There is almost always a behavior, however small, you can appreciate.

 Question: How do you balance this with necessary constructive criticism?